 It would be rude not to include Holland, one of Europe’s most popular countries to visit in springtime thanks to its epic tulip varietals.
 While we love to tiptoe through the tulips at Keukenhof, we can’t forget about the equally beautiful Flevoland or Kop van Noord-Holland.
 Flevoland is home over 5,000 hectares of flower fields, blooming in a sea of colour on what was once the sea floor of Zuiderzee; whilst Kop van Noord-Holland is the world’s single biggest flower bulb field, best visited towards the end of April.

 Situated so close to breath taking mountains and deep valleys means Slovenians are treated to gorgeous alpine scenery year-round.
 Springtime heralds the start of its alpine flower season, with these buds spreading their vibrant colours throughout the lush, green mountain meadows and valleys as well as city parks and gardens.
 In particular, Golica (a nearby mountain in the Karavanke Alps) is covered in white in May – not with snow, but with plentiful daffodils!
 On the other side of the colour spectrum, Velika Planina plateau sports a purple field of crocuses.

 Springtime is a remarkable time of year to visit, with warm temperatures and fewer crowds.
-Take a look at our Avalon Waterways Tulip Time river cruises, Globus and Cosmos tours, and Monograms packages, through Europe today.
+Take a look at our Avalon Waterways Tulip Time river cruises, Globus and Cosmos tours, and Independence by Globus packages, through Europe today.